encoredev/encore/docs/ts/develop/middleware.md

 The target option specifies which endpoints within the service the middleware should run on.
 If not set, the middleware will run for all endpoints by default.

-It is preferable performance-wise to use the `target` option over filtering within the middleware function, as we calculate what middlewares should run for each endpoint during startup.
+For better performance, use the `target` option instead of filtering within the middleware function.
+This enables calculating applicable middleware per endpoint during startup, reducing runtime overhead.